rspadinger/Recurring-Payments-Rootstock-Starter-Kit-Gelato-Envio-/indexer/README.md

 pnpm dev
 ```

-Visit http://localhost:8080 to see the GraphQL Playground, local password is `testing`
+Visit http://localhost:8080 to see the GraphQL Playground, local password is `testing`.

 ### Generate files from `config.yaml` or `schema.graphql`